-- Evelyne Bettina Auer, graduate student on European health management
+- Evelyne Bettina Auer, was a graduate student on European health management

-- Leticia Biendo-Becerra, PhD in European institutional and public law
+- Leticia Biendo-Becerra, was a PhD student at the European institutional and public law

-- Luca Flurin Brunner, community manager at foraus
+- Luca Flurin Brunner, was a community manager at foraus

-- David Gomez-Alvarez, visiting scholar at MIT, think tank entrepreneur, and former public servant in Mexico
+- David Gomez-Alvarez, was a visiting scholar at MIT, think tank entrepreneur, and former public servant in Mexico

-- Russell Harrigan, think tank entrepreneur at the British Virgin Islands
+- Russell Harrigan, was a think tank entrepreneur at the British Virgin Islands

-- Adrian Hartmann, works at the Christian Solidarity International Switzerland, a human rights organisation
+- Adrian Hartmann, was a works at the Christian Solidarity International Switzerland, a human rights organisation

-- Makhele Letlhogonolo, graduate student in public health
+- Makhele Letlhogonolo, was a graduate student in public health

-- Tobore Oru, economics doctoral student in Grenoble
+- Tobore Oru, was a economics doctoral student in Grenoble

-- Halyna Pastukh, works at Data Journalism Agency NGO in Ukraine
+- Halyna Pastukh, worked at Data Journalism Agency NGO in Ukraine

-- João Pedro Pompeu Melhado, works at Endeavor Think Tank
+- João Pedro Pompeu Melhado, worked at Endeavor Think Tank

-- Shanchuan Qiu, student at the Graduate Institute of Geneva
+- Shanchuan Qiu, was a student at the Graduate Institute of Geneva